Geneva Airport (GVA) in Switzerland and France

 The connecting door for the French sector is at the far northeastern part of the airport building – opposite the exit to the railway station on the arrivals level or near the Air France, British Airways, and KLM check-in counters on the departures level.

-Crossing between the French and Swiss (international) sectors of the airport is no longer the hassle it used to be but customs checks may still be made at any time.
+Crossing between the French and Swiss (international) sectors of the airport is no longer the hassle it used to be but customs checks may still be made at any time (and in both directions).

 Transportation to Geneva Airport (GVA) from Switzerland and France

-Arriving passengers no longer get a free “Tout Genève” public transportation ticket — buy from vending machines near bus stops or at the station.
+Arriving passengers no longer get a free ticket in the baggage claim area for public transportation in Canton of Geneva.
+Buy a “Tout Genève” (public transportation ticket for Unireso Zone 10) from a ticket machine near bus stops or at the station.

 Geneva Airport is directly connected to the highway Autoroute A1 and can also be reached by regular roads for cars without a highway vignette.
 Metered taxis from the airport are more expensive than taxis to the airport.
-A taxi to downtown is around CHF60 despite the relatively short distance.
+A taxi to downtown is around CHF60 and CHF35 to the international organizations despite the relatively short distance.

-Getting to Geneva Airport by public bus is often the cheapest and most convenient way from many parts of Genève.
-Buses 10 and 5 connect Geneva Airport with Geneva main train station at Cornavin while buses 23, 28, 57, and Y also pass by the airport.
+Getting to Geneva Airport by public bus service is often the cheapest and most convenient way from many parts of Genève.
+Bus lines 10 and 5 connect Geneva Airport with Geneva-Cornavin station (main central downtown train station) every 8-15 minutes in about 20 minutes while bus lines 23, 28, 50, 54, 57, 59, and 66 also pass by the airport.

-Many buses are available to destinations in France including Annecy, Chambéry, and Grenoble with further buses and trains departing from Geneva train station.
-The number of ski transfer services is much higher during the winter sports season.
+Many shuttle buses are available to destinations in France including Annecy, Chambéry, and Grenoble with further public buses and trains departing from Geneva train station.
+The number of Geneva Airport transfer services is much higher during the winter sports season.
 All bus transfer services depart from the Swiss sector of the airport even if traveling to French destinations.